Why it’s important to get a strong password generator

 Step three: Separate your personal and work email

 If you haven’t previously done so, set up a personal email account separate from your work-related email.
 For reasons that are probably obvious, you shouldn’t sign up for non-work related accounts using your work email address, but just in case you have in the past, you might want to take some time to change your email with those accounts now.
-And while you’re at it, unsubscribe from any newsletter, advertisement or mailing list that’s not related to your job.
+And while you’re at it, unsubscribe from any newsletters, advertisements or mailing lists that are not related to your job.
 Also, be aware of password recovery processes.
 If you have one email account set up as the recovery email for another email service, a breach of one could potentially compromise the other.
 If it’s a primary account where password recovery emails are sent from third-parties, it could quickly spiral out of control.
-It would really suck to face the ire and contempt of your boss and coworkers (and possibly the public) if you were responsible for a breach of data due to your shoddy password practices.
+It would be pretty humiliating to face the ire and contempt of your boss and coworkers (and possibly the public) if you were responsible for a breach of data due to your shoddy password practices.

 That’s all, folks

-That’s it, the rest is just a matter of being safe going forward.
+That’s it!
+Now that all of your reset passwords live in a strong password generator, the rest is just a matter of being safe going forward.
 Be smart about it.
-Don’t give passwords to shared accounts to anyone online via text, chat or email — it’s always best to divulge sensitive account information face-to-face or in a private call.
-Keep your phone/laptop/tablet locked with separate passwords because it’s impossible to have them on your person at all times.
+Continue to log new passwords.
+Don’t give passwords to shared accounts to anyone online via text, chat or email—it’s always best to divulge sensitive account information face-to-face or in a private call.
+Keep your devices locked with separate passwords because it’s impossible to have them on your person at all times.

 Be conscientious when using public computers.
 Computers at schools and libraries make perfect targets for key-loggers because they’re usually insecure and used by many throughout the day, so do not log into your accounts while using them.
-In such a situation, use a service like Guerilla Mail or AirMail that provide disposable email addresses to gain brief access to data or trial periods in order to prevent unnecessary ties to your personal or work accounts, thus minimizing the impact if the security of that public computer or business fails.
+In such a situation, use a service like Guerilla Mail or AirMail that provides disposable email addresses to gain brief access to data or trial periods in order to prevent unnecessary ties to your personal or work accounts.
+That will minimize the impact if the security of that public computer or business fails.